bicknarnes/KNN_Image_Reconstruction/README.md

 <img src="figs/knn10p.png" width=1500>

-KNN does surprisingly on very little data, like here with 90% of the pixels removed.
+KNN does surprisingly well on very little data, like in this instance with 90% of the pixels removed.

 The final product should be graded on a curve.
-Consider **1)** just the simplicity in how it was put back together, and **2)** how a person might do if given that middle image, a few hours, and some art supplies.
+Consider **1)** the simplicity of how it was reconstructed, and **2)** how a person might do if given the middle image, a few hours, and some art supplies.

 <img src="figs/knn50.png" width=1500>

 #### How many Neighbors(K)

-Along with varying the percentage of pixels removed, the other variable of interest is K: how many neighbors.
+Along with the percentage of pixels removed, the other variable of interest is K: the number of 'neighbors' considered for reconstruction.

 <img src="figs/knnk50.png" width=1500>